EENI Global Business School

 5. Petroleum (Oil)

-The objectives of the subject “International Trade and Business in South Sudan” are the following:
+The educational aims of the Subject “Foreign Trade, Logistics and Business in South Sudan” are:

-1. To analyze the South Sudanese Economy and Global Trade
+1. To analyze the South Sudanese Economy, Logistics and Global Trade

-2. To know the trade opportunities in South Sudan
+2. To conduct research on business opportunities in South Sudan

-3. To explore the South Sudanese trade relations with the country of the student
+3. To explore the South Sudanese trade relations with the student's country

-4. To know the South Sudanese Trade Agreements
+4. To learn about South Sudanese Trade Agreements

 5. To develop a business plan for the South Sudanese market